Documentation Index

 from mlx.sdk.model_registry import ModelRegistryAPI

-# Automatically import settings from the config file
+# Automatically load settings from the config file

 mlxp_endpoint = config.ConfigFile().endpoint_url